sanjay035/Sketch2Color-anime-translation/README.md

 # Sketch2Color-anime-translation:
-Given a simple line-art anime sketch the model should output a decent colored anime image using Generative Adversarial Networks (GANs).
+Given a simple line-art anime sketch the model should output a decent colored anime image using Conditional-Generative Adversarial Networks (C-GANs).

 Implemented the anime sketch colorization using the reference(s) paper-1 below.